kkots/ggxrd_hitbox_overlay_2211/README.md

 This command takes a set of PNG screenshots labeled "screen1.png", "screen2.png", "screen3.png", etc (it's important that the numbers start from 0 or 1 or somewhere close to that) with transparency and converts them into a GIF with transparency with cropping with given framerate:

-First generate a palette, so that we get best quality of colors:
+First generate a palette, so that we get the best quality of colors:

 ```cmd
 ffmpeg -i screenspath\screen%d.png -vf palettegen=reserve_transparent=1 palettepath\palette.png